Vibration White Finger Compensation Claim

 One of the tell-tale signs of vibration white finger is that the finger tips turn white and numb.
 The disease can occur when a worker continually operates vibrating hand machinery over a number of years to a point where they start to develop the signs.
 The name was given to the disease due to the lack of colour that occurs in the fingers because of a limited blood circulation within the effected areas.
 Your finger tips turn white in cold weather which can cause Vibration White Finger sufferers further discomfort so it is important to keep your hands warm during the colder seasons.

-As a second form of Reynauds Phenomenon, sufferers will experience a whitening of the skin or cold fingers.
+As a second form of Reynauds Phenomenon, history shows that sufferers will experience a whitening of the skin or cold fingers.
 This is caused by damage to the blood vessels causing them to narrow, which prevents a good blood flow throughout the effected fingers.
 Oxygen is then used up, and then the blood vessels reopen releasing a good flow of blood back to the fingers effected areas.
 This three step process causes the sufferers fingers to go white or numb, then they will blush, and then finally will go blue to a bright red when the blood is once again starting to circulate throughout the fingers.
 When the blood flow returns the sufferer may experience either tingling, throbbing or pain to the effected fingers and you may start to feel a burning sensation.